sid314/nitch-clone/README.md

   - [Building and running](#building-and-running)
   <!--toc:end-->

-This program is inspired by [nitch](https://github.com/ssleert/nitch) but written in go.
+This program is inspired by [nitch](https://github.com/ssleert/nitch) but written in Go.

 ## Key differences from nitch

-- Written in go
+- Written in Go
 - Different icons
 - No word art (yet)
 - Colors are randomized